Best CFD Brokers and Trading Platforms in Australia 2025

 The Australian Securities and Investments Commission (ASIC) regulates CFD trading platforms and brokers in Australia.

-The ASIC is widely respected for its excellent investor safeguards, notably negative balance protection, limits on leverage, and its active pursuit of brokers for their over-marketing of CFDs and failing to provide appropriate suitability tests, notably eToro in 2023.
+The ASIC is widely respected for its excellent investor safeguards, notably negative balance protection, limits on leverage, and its active pursuit of brokers for their over-marketing of CFDs and failing to provide appropriate suitability tests, for example, a major copy trading brand was charged in 2023.

 How Much Money Do I Need To Open A CFD Trading Account In Australia?